Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility

 { \ding{108}} During \textit{Benchmark Design}: recent benchmarks \textbf{increasingly focus on practical, real-world problems}; notably, the number of project-level benchmarks in 2025 nearly tripled compared to 2024, and the distribution of code task types has become more diverse;

 { \ding{108}} During \textit{Benchmark Construction}: creators are showing \textbf{stronger awareness of manual quality assurance}: the number of benchmarks incorporating human verification more than doubled from 2024 to 2025;

 { \ding{108}} During \textit{Benchmark Evaluation}: benchmark creators increasingly include a larger and more diverse set of studied LLMs, improving the generalizability and robustness of reported findings;

 { \ding{108}} During \textit{Benchmark Release}: growing open-science engagement, with \textbf{an upward trend in publicly released artifacts, prompts, and evaluation resources}, reflecting stronger community commitment to transparency and reuse.

-\textbf{Human Study} -- To better understand whether the current situation stem from lack of awareness, resource constraints, or incentive misalignment, we conducted a human study involving 49 participants through questionnaires.
-All participants \textbf{\textit{concurred on the necessity}} of having a checklist for benchmark construction to enhance quality.
-Interestingly, beyond admitting the its importance, the collected feedbacks also exposed \textbf{\textit{gaps in quality awareness}}: 16\% of participants were unaware of the necessity for data denoising, and over 40\% were not aware that the experimental setup and environment could impact the reproducibility and transparency.
-This paper makes contributions in five aspects:
+\textbf{Human Study} -- To better understand whether the current situation stem from lack of awareness, resource constraints, or incentive misalignment, we conducted a {human study} involving 49 participants through questionnaires.
+All participants {{concurred on the necessity}} of having a checklist for benchmark construction to enhance quality.
+Interestingly, beyond admitting the its importance, the collected feedbacks also exposed \textbf{\textit{gaps in awareness}}: 16\% of participants were unaware of the necessity for data denoising; over 40\% were not aware that the experimental setup and environment could impact the reproducibility and transparency.

 The questionnaires results revealed that the current issues in flawed benchmark not only stems from the significant effort required to construct a rigorous and reliable benchmark, but also from a lack of awareness regarding how crucial a rigorous development process is to the quality of benchmarks and the reliability of evaluations.
 Without being aware of and addressing the quality of code-related benchmarks (as well as other kinds of LLM benchmarks), the reliability and reproducibility of benchmark results remain compromised, misleading research directions, and hindering meaningful progress.